Mirhoda/To-Do-List/README.md

 3. Check whether there is some input or not.(create alert message)
 4. After adding it should display(latest on the top).
 5. Change the status from done to undone & vice-versa.
-6. User can delet any item after adding(trash button to be given).